Skip to main content

 3. "Lip Sync failed" on the Lip-Sync card — the dubbed audio is ready; only the lip movements failed.
 See Lip-sync error.

 There is no fixed time limit that decides whether a dub is stuck — ignore any "wait X minutes/hours" rule of thumb and go by these signals.
+For what each signal means and what to do, see I have an error with my video.

 Contacting support